OpenmindAGI/unitree_go2_ros2_sdk/README.md

 ### Launch with Custom Parameters

-You can customize the RPLiDAR configuration:
+You can customize RPLiDAR and other parameters:

 ```bash
 ros2 launch go2_sdk slam_launch.py \